 Standardized, ongoing assessment of learner progress is essential to ensure that all learners become proficient in literacy and language skills.
 In California, adult literacy providers use CASAS-assessment data to place learners at appropriate levels of instruction, to diagnose learner strengths and weaknesses, to monitor progress, and to certify learner mastery at specific levels of instruction or readiness to exit adult education.
-To ensure assessment accuracy and consistency, the CDE prescribes that AEFLA funded adult literacy providers use CASAS assessments with proven validity and reliability that correlate to the National Reporting System (NRS) for adult education.
-All CASAS assessment instruments undergo rigorous test development and validation procedures and meet the standards of the American Education (NCME), and the American Psychological Association (APA).
-The CASAS Technical Manual contains detailed information about test validity and reliability (see Appendix A for more information regarding CASAS assessment validity and reliability).
+To ensure assessment accuracy and consistency, the CDE prescribes that AEFLA funded adult literacy providers use CASAS assessments with proven validity and reliability that correlate to the NRS for adult education.
+All CASAS assessment instruments undergo rigorous test development and validation procedures and meet the standards of the American Education Research Association, the National Council for Measurement in Education, and the American Psychological Association.
+The CASAS Technical Manual contains detailed information about test validity and reliability.